 An exciting new curriculum for 2018!

-Our exciting new curriculum will be evolving over the coming months, and even years, as we introduce new ways of working in school, but we are very excited about the opportunities this will bring for our children.
+Following its introduction in January 2018, we are continuing to develop our exciting new curriculum over the coming months, and even years.
+We are very excited about the opportunities this will bring for our children.

 Early Years Foundation Stage Framework